Jassim12c/Connect-Four/README.md

 Connect Four game made for practice.

 # Objective
-Try new stuff on Javascript
+Try new stuff on Javascript, CSS and HTML.

 # Credits
 Treehouse